 Tune-O-Matic bridges require a littlre more more setup and adjustment as each saddle needs to be adjusted individually.
 However, once set up properly they are relatively easy to use and maintain.

-Wraparound bridges, however, are simpler in design and require less setup.
-But as mentioned already they can be more difficult to adjust the intonation due to this simple design.
+Wraparound bridges though are simpler in design and require less setup.
+But as already mentioned they can be more difficult to adjust the intonation due to this simple design.

 Some bridge types suit certain music genres and styles better than others.
 For example floating bridges are used heavily within metal because metal players like to use the tremolo arm to perform specific techniques.

 But Wraparound and T-O-M bridges don’t differ enough or offer the ability to do techniques to mean one suits a genre more so than the other.
 You shouldn’t have any problems playing most styles of music on either.

 Comfort is very much a personal thing so keep that in mind.
 What one person finds comfortable another may not.

 However some players find Tune-O-Matic bridges a bit less comfortable.
 The way they are constructed can make them dig in to your hand slightly and the two pieces less comfortable to rest your hand on.
 This is even more apparent when palm muting as the hand has to maintain contact with the bridge.

 The fact that a Wraparound bridge is bigger and a single, smooth piece is the reason why players find them more comfortable.
 But as mentioned it’s a personal thing and best to try them out yourself to decide if you agree.

 Tune-o-Matic bridges are often found on higher end guitars (although not exclusively) and tend to be more expensive themselves.
 This is down to them having a more complex design and using more parts.